-We know that the coronavirus (COVID-19) is on everyone's mind.
+We know that the coronavirus (COVID-19) continues to weigh on our doctors and patients.
 On this page, you'll find resources to help you and your practice.
 We will continue to update these documents to make sure they are as up to date as possible.
 As always, at NAM, we believe we're stronger together as a community of medicine —so don't hesitate to reach out with questions or concerns.

 The Johns Hopkins University COVID-19 tracking map now reports U.S. data by city and county.
 The points on the U.S. map now display the numbers of confirmed cases and fatalities for each local jurisdiction in an effort to best inform the public and to aid health care and emergency workers responding to the crisis.